Collected Poems (Larkin): Original edition (1988)

 For the 1988 edition, editor Anthony Thwaite included all of Philip Larkin's published poetry as well as unpublished and incomplete work.
-Thwaite is divided the book into two sections, divided between what he considered the mature (post war) poetry 1946 - 1983 and juvenilia 1938 - 1945.
-Larkin's three most popular and celebrated collections (The Less Deceived, The Witsun Weddings, and The High Window) fall in the first part of the book, but account for just 85 poems, with 87 poems uncollected (or appearing only in the privately printed XX Poems) of which 61 were previously unpublished, a handful of which were clearly unfinished.
+Thwaite divided the book into two sections: what he considered the mature (post war) poetry, 1946 - 1983, and juvenilia, 1938 - 1945.
+Larkin's three most popular and celebrated collections (The Less Deceived, The Witsun Weddings, and High Windows) fall in the first part of the book, but account for just 85 poems, with 87 poems uncollected (or appearing only in the privately printed XX Poems) of which 61 were previously unpublished, a handful of which were clearly unfinished.
 This section also included Larkin's own unpublished second collection In the Grip of Light).

-Controversially Larkin's first collection 'The North Ship' (32 poems) fell in the latter section along with other poems the author wrote at University, or indeed school, a total of 38 uncollected, pieces 22 unpublished from 1938 to 1945, the published material here appearing in both public publications (The Listener, Poetry from Oxford in Wartime) and privately circulated college and university magazines.
+Controversially Larkin's first collection 'The North Ship' (32 poems) fell in the latter section along with other poems the author wrote at University, or indeed school, a total of 38 uncollected pieces, 22 unpublished from 1938 to 1945.
+The published material here appearing in both public publications (The Listener, Poetry from Oxford in Wartime) and privately circulated college and university magazines.
 The collected poems then doubled the stock of Larkin poems in print, publishing a third for the very first time.

-Thwaite then organized the poems in chronological order, as is often the case in a 'complete poems' collection.
+Thwaite organized the poems in chronological order, as is often the case in a 'complete poems' collection.
 Meaning that poems from Larkin's four collections, his uncollected poems, and his unpublished work are interspersed throughout according to their date of composition.
-The site of original publication or collection was noted at the foot of each poem, and an appendix listed the contents and order of Larkin's intended original collections, published, unpublished and private, but the perceived loss of identity of these beloved collections and their running orders was criticised by Larkin fans, with some critics considered the arrangement eccentric and overly academic.
-The book was published in Hardback in the UK by Faber and the Marvell Press and in US by Farrar, Straus and Giroux, paperback editions, with some corrections and revisions were published in 1990.
+The site of original publication or collection was noted at the foot of each poem, and an appendix listed the contents and order of Larkin's intended original collections, published, unpublished and private, but the perceived loss of identity of these beloved collections and their running orders was criticised by Larkin fans, with some critics considering the arrangement eccentric and overly academic.
+The book was published in hardback in the UK by Faber and the Marvell Press and in the US by Farrar, Straus and Giroux; paperback editions, with some corrections and revisions were published in 1990.
 All running to several printings.